spitfire05/spitfire05.github.io/_posts/2016-01-04-snake-in-powershell-console-buffer.md

 The [code](http://poshcode.org/2898) to quickly deal with console buffer that I&#8217;ve found on [poshcode.com](http://poshcode.com) was of great help.

 The game&#8217;s code can be found on my github: <https://github.com/spitfire05/PowerSnake>

+**Update:** Graphical version has been made (using WinForms), allowing me to pass 'Operating Systems' course at my Uni.. emm, yeah.
+You can find it here: <https://github.com/spitfire05/PowerSnakeGFX.